 1. Confirm Your Company's Official Dress Code

 There's no universal definition of business casual.
 The definition depends on your particular workplace.
-Often times, a dress code that is acceptable in a certain workplace might not be accepted in others.
+Often, a dress code that is acceptable in a certain workplace might not be accepted in others.

-For instance, some offices allow their employees to wear polo t-shirts while others want the employees to wear shirts.
+For instance, some offices allow their employees to wear polo t-shirts, while others want the employees to wear shirts as part of men's business casual attire.

 2. Take Notice Of What Others Are Wearing